 Your savings are insured up to at least USD250,000.
 You definitely want to open a USD account with UNFCU and get the Visa Elite credit card (costs CHF50 per year but is well worth it) which gives you 1% cashback and no processing fees for international purchases.

-On top of that, with the Visa Elite you and your travel companion get to visit any business class lounges 5 times per year for free even if you are travelling on an economy class ticket!
+On top of that, with the Visa Elite you and your travel companion get to visit any business class lounges 5 times per year for free even if you are traveling on an economy class ticket!

 This is definitely the credit card to use during international travel.
 There will be a separate post on how to take full advantage of the savings and current account for your investment and travels.